Our fellowship program offers four major kinds of experiences: clinical, teaching, administrative and research.

-Our state-of-the-art 13,000 square foot 28 bed Emergency Department serves approximately 47,000 patients each year.
-It is staffed primarily by pediatric and emergency medicine residents, supplemented by family practice residents and transitional residents on regular rotations.
+Our state-of-the-art 13,000 square foot 28 bed Emergency Department serves approximately 50,000 patients each year.
+It is staffed primarily by pediatric and emergency medicine residents, supplemented by family practice and transitional residents on regular rotations.
 Supervision is provided by full-time Pediatric Emergency Medicine faculty and fellows 24 hours a day.
 Pediatric/ Trauma surgical attendings are in-house 24/7 and they, along with their upper level residents and the pediatric EM fellows/ attendings, comprise the trauma team for our highest level trauma activations.
 All other pediatric surgical sub-specialists are readily available for consultation.

 A major component involves supervising and teaching residents and students in the Emergency Department.
 Fellows receive specific instruction in lecture design and delivery, and participate as speakers in a variety of formal and informal settings.
 Multiple opportunities exist for improving teaching skills.

-Fellows learn the principles of administration in biweekly administrative meetings and by involvement in the day-to-day operations of the emergency department.
-Fellows also sit on various hospital committees broadening their administrative exposure.
+Fellows learn the principles of administration in monthly administrative meetings and by involvement in the day-to-day operations of the emergency department.
+Fellows participate as active members on various hospital committees broadening their administrative exposure.

-During the first year of training all fellows attend a "boot camp" and receive formal teaching on principles of epidemiology, statistics, and study design and methodology provides fellows with a framework for understanding clinical research.
+During the first year of training all fellows attend a "boot camp" and receive formal teaching on principles of epidemiology, statistics, and study design and methodology.
+This provides fellows with a framework for understanding clinical research.
 With faculty supervision, fellows are expected to design and execute one or more independent research projects culminating in an original manuscript suitable for publication and presentation.
 Our department has a dedicated biostatistician who will aid with research design, data analysis, and IRB submission.
 In addition to the “research boot camp” all fellows participate in an asynchronous EBM/ research design course during year 1 and a biostatistics course during years 2 and 3.

 State-of the Art Educational Curriculum